Laguna is Providing a Webinar for Local Businesses on Overdose Awareness Day

 Some factors that raise the risk of overdose are uncontrollable, such as the presence of certain medical conditions and age.
 This is why everyone—even those that do not misuse opioids or have contact with people that misuse opioids—can benefit from overdose response training.

-If you or a loved one is struggling with addiction, please reach out to an admissions navigator at to learn more about Laguna Treatment Hospital.
+If you or a loved one is struggling with addiction, please reach out to an admissions navigator at to learn more about Laguna Treatment Center.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.